lzapffe/ds_labs/lab-07.md

 ![](lab-07_files/figure-gfm/mask-bad-plot-1.png)<!-- -->

-This message can also easily be conveyed with a bar graph, that only takes the mean into account, not the development over time:
+This message can also easily be conveyed with a bar graph, that only takes the mean, and not the development over time, into account:

 ``` r
 df %>%